BensThoughts/zero-rabbit/README.md

 The feature that Zero Rabbit implements that I have not seen in any other RabbitMQ client library is the ability to control which channel you publish/consume on.
 This is very important for applications that need to listen to more than one queue at a time.

-# Official 1.0.3 release:
+# Official 1.0.4 release:

 **Consume is now:**
 ```javascript
 rabbit.consume(channel, queue, function(message), options)
 ```
 ***options*** has been moved to the last argument so that it is now optional.
 This also means that all methods have the identical order to the official amqplib method calls.
+This will now be forever and always.

 **Publish is now:**
 ```javascript